 On the other hand, if you’re developing a marketing initiative, your questions would be geared more towards:

-- What areas do your product or service beat the competition in?
+- What areas does your product or service beat the competition in?

 - What are your highest profit margins?

-- What are you most successful current marketing campaigns?
+- What are your most successful current marketing campaigns?